near/docs/docs/2.develop/whatiscontract.md

 <hr class="subsection" />

-### Javascript / Typescript
+### JavaScript / Typescript
 JavaScript is the most popular programming language, used by nearly 14 million developers worldwide.
-You can write smart-contracts in Javascript or Typescript, and our SDK will pack them with a lightweight runtime.
+You can write smart-contracts in JavaScript or Typescript, and our SDK will pack them with a lightweight runtime.
 This can then be compiled into a single Wasm file that can be deployed into the NEAR network.